borkshop/js/jspit/stream.md

 ## WIP

 ## Done

+Refactored and flattened the `cdom/prng` module:
+- simplified over `ArrayBuffer`
+- reified into a proper class, easing state inspection, type checking, and code readability
+- as a follow-on, redid the forest seed generation scheme, improving randomness across levels

+# 2020-12-01

 Finished a sufficient version of the BSP generator, be declaring it's remaining bugs to be "fun".